By Ansley Dalbo

 If you’re still not convinced, here’s a fantastic CTV news article about why people with obesity shouldn’t let stigma keep them from getting the vaccine.
 And if all of this inspires you to contribute to advocacy work, check out the Obesity Canada website.

 Finally, obesity is a chronic medical condition that often requires medical treatment.
-If you’d like to see a physician who specializes in managing obesity, click here to find a doctor near you.
+If you’d like to find a physician near you who specializes in managing obesity, click here.
 Many physicians offer virtual consultations which makes getting the right care convenient.
 Just check the physician’s profile to see if virtual visits (via phone or video) are offered.

 Simonnet, A., Chetboun, M., Poissy, J., Raverdy, V., Noulette, J., Duhamel, A., … & LICORN and the Lille COVID‐19 and Obesity study group.
 (2020).
 High prevalence of obesity in severe acute respiratory syndrome coronavirus‐2 (SARS‐CoV‐2) requiring invasive mechanical ventilation.
 Obesity.